wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

-# Pod Auto Discovery
+# Auto Discovery

-The Wavefront Kubernetes Collector can auto discover pods that expose prometheus format metrics and dynamically configure [Prometheus scrape targets](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/docs/configuration.md#prometheus-source) for the pods.
+The Wavefront Kubernetes Collector can auto discover pods and services that expose prometheus format metrics and dynamically configure [Prometheus scrape targets](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/docs/configuration.md#prometheus-source) for the targets.

-Pods are discovered based on pod annotations and based on discovery rules provided using a configuration file.
+Pods/Services are discovered based on annotations and based on discovery rules provided using a configuration file.

 ## Annotations Based Discovery
-Pods annotated with `prometheus.io/scrape` set to **true** will be auto discovered.
+Pods/Services annotated with `prometheus.io/scrape` set to **true** will be auto discovered.

 Additional annotations that apply:
 - `prometheus.io/scheme`: Defaults to **http**.